 How Free Bets Work

-In most cases, free bets are awarded to customers in return for taking some specific action that the betting site likes to see.
-The most common example of this would be the new player free bet promos that sites like to offer to everyone who signs up for an account and makes a real money deposit.
-You sign up and make a deposit, and then get a little something extra that you can use to place a risk-free bet.
+In most cases, free bets are awarded to customers in return for taking a specific action.
+The most common example of this would be the new player free bet promos that sportsbooks offer in exchange for creating an account and funding the account with a real money deposit.

 Secondly, the rollover helps the bookmaker recoup some of the cost of giving away all those free bonuses.
 By forcing additional bets, the betting site exposes you to the juice (the built-in house advantage) and offsets some of the value of the bonus.